 The authors describe CTDNet, a data-driven reduction machine for the concurrent execution of applicative functional programs in the form of lambda calculus expressions.
 Such programs are stored as binary-tree-structured process graphs in which all processes maintain pointers to their immediate neighbors (i.e. ancestor and two children).
 Processes are of two basic types: master processes, which represent the original process graph, and slave processes, which carry out the actual executional work and are dynamically created and destroyed.
 CTDNet uses a distributed eager evaluation scheme with a modification to evaluate conditional expressions lazily, together with a form of distributed string reduction with some graphlike modifications.

-|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of|
+|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of (No longer in use)|

 |Last Modified:||20 Sep 2011 13:46|